scottyab/safetynethelper/readme.md

 * Google Play services 7+
 * Requires Internet permission
-* API key for the Android Device Verification API (in the sample project this is set via a BuildConfig field to keep my api out of github)
+* API key for the Android Device Verification API

 ## How to use

-You'll need to get a API key from the Google developer console to allow you to verifiy with the Android Device Verification API
+You'll need to get a API key from the Google developer console to allow you to verifiy with the Android Device Verification API (in the sample project this is set via a BuildConfig field to keep my api key out of github)

 ```java
     final SafetyNetHelper safetyNetHelper = new SafetyNetHelper(API_KEY);